Learn to ride with JoyRiders

 Bring some water and a snack, sun cream in the summer and an extra layer you can easily put on/take off in the winter.

-Check the weather because we'll be riding in rain or shine.
+Check the weather, because we'll be riding come rain or shine.

 You should wear clothes that you feel comfortable moving in and shoes like trainers.
 Please remember that you will warm up when you get going, so make sure you can put on or take off any extra layers easily.